Welcome to the University of Massachusetts Dartmouth America Reads & America Counts

 - Attend all training sessions, tutoring sessions, and team meetings

-- Commit to a minimum of two hour per week
+- Commit to a minimum of three hours per week

 - Demonstrate consistent and punctual attendance